codycook96/CPLC/Standards/CPLC-LD-Standard.md

 + **Delimiters**: special characters that are used to separate and distinguish other data.

++ **Blocks**: the set of all blocks that can be created with the allowed block delimiter shapes.

-+ **Keywords**:  the set of all meaningful combinations of characters and words that may make up data types, function names and more.
++ **Keywords**:  the set of all meaningful combinations of characters and words that may make up data types and more.

 + **Literals**: characters or words to be interpreted as literal data values such as an integer number.